mox692/tokio/proposal.en.md

 ### Overview

-Currently, Tokio uses `epoll` for network I/O. Since file descriptors created by `io_uring` can be registered with `epoll`, it's possible to detect completion events via `epoll_ctl`.
+Currently, Tokio uses `epoll` for IO operation.
+Since file descriptors created by `io_uring` can be registered with `epoll`, it's possible to detect completion events via `epoll_ctl`.
 This mechanism allows for some level of coexistence between `epoll` and `io_uring`.

 At a high level, the following changes will likely be required: